KingImereda/JBC-Database-Project/README.md

 ```

-### DATABASE NORMALIZATION
+## DATABASE NORMALIZATION.
-After successfully migrating the data from an Excel file to a Database Table CC_Data, and conducting Data Validation, Cleaning and Quality Check I noticed that the  data is Denormalize(Serve multiple Purpose i.e It contain information about the Customer, Customer_Location, Merchant & Transaction, Which is an anomaly.
-A database table should only serve a single purpose , hence the Denormalize table is Normalize by breaking it into Customer, Merchant, Customer-Location, Transaction Table).
-This brings me to the next step Data Normalization.
+After successfully migrating the data from an source file into a Database Table-CC_Data, and conducting Data Validation, Cleaning and Quality Check.
+I noticed that the  data is Denormalize(Serve multiple Purpose  i.e. It contain information about the Customer, Customer_Location, Merchant & Transaction, Which is an anomaly).

+A database table should only serve a single purpose , hence the Denormalize table is Normalize by breaking it into Customer, Merchant, Customer-Location, Transaction Table.
+This brings me to the next step-Data Normalization.

-Data Normalizatiom optimize the database design by creating a single purpose for each table .
-This helps prevent Insert, Update and Delete errors or inconsistencies in the data which are obtainable with Tables that has multiple purposes.
-Its main goal is to reduce redundancy and improve data integrity.
+Data Normalizatiom is the process of breaking down a large table into smaller, related tables to reduce duplication and ensure that data is stored in a consistent and efficient manner.
+Normalization optimize the database design by creating a single purpose for each table .
+This helps prevent Insert, Update and Delete errors or inconsistencies in the database development.

-#### Back-UP Denormalize  table before commencing the Normalization Process
+#### Back-UP initial table before commencing the Normalization Process.

 ```
 Select * From dbo.CC_Data